defold/defold/editor/doc/defnode.md

   it's meta `:arguments`.
 See `internal.util/inputs-needed` and `dynamo.graph/fnk` for details.
-* For each property, we "lift" the dependencies of all `dynamic`'s and any `value` clause to the dependencies of the property. **I haven't looked into this properly but believe it's to make sure the `_properties` gets transitively dependent on the dependencies of dynamics** **We also copy the dependencies of the property to the auto generated output with the same name.
+* For each property, we "lift" the dependencies of all `dynamic`'s and any `value` clause to the dependencies of the property.
+  * **I haven't looked into this properly but believe it's to makesure the `_properties` gets transitively dependent on the dependencies of dynamics**
+  * **We also copy the dependencies of the property to the auto generated output with the same name.
 This I believe is too pessimistic.
 Can't see why the output automatically should be dependent on the property 'dynamic' dependencies for instance.
 Also,